monkeytypegame/monkeytype/README.md

 # discord bot

-Recently, a Discord bot was added to autoassign roles.
+Recently, a Discord bot was added to autoassign roles on our server.
 You can find the code for it over at https://github.com/Miodec/monkey-bot

 # bug report or feature request

-If you encounter a bug, or have a feature request - send me a message on Reddit, create an issue or join the [Discord server](https://discord.com/invite/yENzqcB).
+If you encounter a bug, or have a feature request - send me a message on Reddit, create an issue, or join the [Discord server](https://discord.com/invite/yENzqcB).

 # credits